 Please come dressed appropriately for treatment as we will be limiting gown use to essential.
-For example; female receiving neck treatment should wear vest top which exposes the area adequately for treatment (Please note bras can remain on as normal).
-If you are receiving low back treatment flexible clothing which can easily be manoeuvred to expose the skin of the low back would be worn.
+For example; females receiving neck treatment should wear vest top which exposes the area adequately for treatment (Please note bras can remain on as normal).
+If you are receiving low back treatment flexible clothing which can easily be moved to expose the skin of the low back should be worn.
 For lower limb issues please consider wearing shorts.

 We ask patients not to arrive too early as this may disrupt the strict timing of the clinic and result in increased risk of patient to patient contact.
 If you arrive early, please remain in your car until a few minutes before your appointment.
 3-5 minutes before your appointment please make your way to the main entrance and wait outside.

 Your practitioner or a staff member will collect you from there and escort you to your designated waiting area within the clinic that ensures you are 2m from anyone else.
 On entering and exiting the building you will be asked to use the provided hand sanitiser to clean your hands.
 Best practise posters from Public Health England (PHE) are displayed for your education and guidance.
 Full hand washing facilities including running water and soap are provided in the washrooms as normal.
 In our Chard clinic the washrooms will be out of action due to the proximity to the reception desk - please use the provided hand sanitiser.

 We ask that you remain 2m from any other person whilst attending appointments.
 This is with the obvious exception of your practitioner who will be wearing appropriate PPE and following strict guidelines.
 Even with your practitioner we ask that you keep close contact to the bare minimum required for us to provide high quality care.